 Bowel Obstruction

 The other significant risk associated with feeding a dog pork bones is bowel obstruction.
-This means that chewing on a pork bone could essentially cause obstructions as it moves through the dog’s stomach and intestines.
-There’s a high chance that a bone could get stuck in the mouth or the throat even before it reaches the stomach.
+This means chewing on a pork bone could cause obstructions as it moves through the dog’s stomach and intestines.
 Coughing or excessive salivation can signal that your companion is dealing with bowel obstruction.
-An obstruction in the stomach could stop blood flow to the tissue and result in severe illness or sometimes the passing of a dog.
+An obstruction in the stomach could stop blood flow to the tissue and result in severe illness or, sometimes, the passing of a dog.
+Bowel obstructions are very serious.

 Indigestion

 Dogs can digest some bones, but it’s still more burdensome for them to do.
-Compared to humans or many other mammals, many dog breeds have a smaller digestive system.
-Since dogs have a small digestive system, consuming the food to it fully digesting could take approximately eight hours.
+Many dog breeds have smaller digestive systems than humans or many other mammals.
 However, various factors come into play, such as the type of dog breed and size.
-In a scenario where a dog eats a pork bone, it would most likely pass through its body if there aren’t any shards.
-Keep in mind that there isn’t any guarantee that the bone will get digested, which is why dogs consuming bones are riskier than many people think.
+In a scenario where a dog eats a pork bone, it would most likely pass through its body if there weren’t any shards.
+Keep in mind that there isn’t any guarantee that the bone will get digested, which is why dogs consuming bones are riskier than many think.

-If you discovered that your dog had eaten a pork bone, the first thing you should do is to stay calm.
-Behaving erratically or getting too worried can stress your dog out more than it already is.
-Staying calm will help you make better decisions and what to do when you’re in the moment.
-Once you notice that your companion consumed a pork bone, then these are the tips that you should be following.
+If you discover that your dog has eaten a pork bone, the first thing you should do is to stay calm.
+Behaving erratically or getting too worried can stress your dog more than it already is.
+Staying calm will help you make better decisions about what to do.
+Once you notice that your companion consumed a pork bone, these are the tips you should follow.

 The first step you should take is to examine your dog.
-You should stay calm and observe by looking for signs of potential distress such as choking, gagging, or pawing at the mouth.
+You should stay calm and observe by looking for signs of potential distress, such as choking, gagging, or pawing at the mouth.
 If you spot these red flags, then that’s when you should take immediate action by taking it to a veterinarian or one of the nearest dog hospitals.
-Another word of advice is that you shouldn’t remove anything from its mouth unless the object is visible on the tongue or if the tongue possesses no sign of risk before removing the thing.

-While you’re on the way to the nearest dog hospital, the next step is to feel your companion’s stomach and observe its reaction.
+While you’re on your way to the nearest dog hospital, the next step is to feel your companion’s stomach and observe its reaction.
 A light press on your companion’s body is a good enough indicator to see how it’ll react.
-If the dog howls or cries in pain, then continue to the hospital or vet.
+If the dog howls or cries in pain, it may have consumed a sharp bone shard.
 Some dogs will use their body language to show that they’re in pain.
 These indicators include:

 - Whining